 A user must be in the Business Owner or Deployment Manager role in order to install an SSL certificate in Cloud Manager.

 At any given time, Cloud Manager will allow a maximum of 10 SSL certificates that can be associated with one or more environments across your Program, even if a certificate is expired.
 Cloud Manager UI will, however, allow up 50 SSL certificates to be installed in the program with this constraint.
+Typically a certificate can cover multiple domains (up to 100 SANs) so consider grouping multiple domains in the same certificate in order to stay within this limit.

 Follow the steps below to add a certificate: